Collecting Employer Information in Volunteer Registrations

 Here’s why employer information is crucial:

-In summary, employer information is a powerful asset that fundraising organizations can leverage to do more for their missions.
+In summary, employer information is a valuable asset that fundraising organizations can leverage to further their missions.
 Collecting and utilizing this data helps organizations unlock the full potential of corporate support, ultimately advancing their missions more effectively than ever before.

 Benefits of Collecting Employer Information in Volunteer Registrations